How a debt-ridden banana republic became the greatest economic engine the world has ever known

 Hamilton accomplished all this in the first two years of his tenure.
 And though the Treasury was the biggest of the new government departments (it had 40 employees to the State Department’s mere 5), it was largely Hamilton’s work in both conception and political execution.

 The results were astonishing.
 The American economy, which had been mired in depression for much of the 1780s, revived wonderfully (helped, to be sure, by the outbreak of war in Europe).
-Federal revenues were a meager $3.6 million in 1792, the first year for which statistics are available, but by 1800 they topped $10 million.
+Federal revenues were a meager $3.6 million in 1792, the first year for which statistics are available, but, by 1800, they topped $10 million.
 Government bonds began selling at a premium in Europe.
 The banking system grew rapidly, centered on the Bank of the United States, established by Hamilton under a federal charter, and its notes traded at par throughout the Union.
 For the first time since colonization had begun 200 years earlier, the United States had a reliable and convenient money supply.

 Hamilton was fought, tooth and nail, by the developing political opposition under Thomas Jefferson, and parts of his program, especially the Bank of the United States, would later be dismantled (Hamilton’s shade might take comfort in the fact that his 1784 creation, the Bank of New York, the very first corporate stock to be traded on the New York Stock Exchange, continues to flourish).
 Still, thanks to Hamilton, the economy of the new nation was off to the races and began the growth that has been the wonder of the world to this day.

-Cotton was an expensive fabric at the end of the eighteenth century, despite the mechanization of the English cloth industry.
+Cotton was an expensive fabric at the end of the 18th century, despite the mechanization of the English cloth industry.
 In the new United States there was little cotton grown, except on the Sea Islands, along the coast of Georgia and South Carolina.
 This long-staple cotton (now often called Egyptian cotton) requires a very lengthy growing season and sandy soil in order to flourish.
 Short-staple or upland cotton is much less demanding.
 It needs only 200 frost-free days, and any good soil will do.

 Short-staple cotton had a big problem, however.
 Unlike Sea Island cotton, upland cotton’s seeds are sticky and deeply embedded in the cotton boll.
 While a field hand could pick perhaps 50 pounds of cotton a day, it took fully 50 man-days to handpick the seeds from that amount of cotton fiber.
 As long as ginning—as removing the seeds is called—was this labor-intensive, short-staple cotton could not compete in the world market with other fibers.

 Then a young man with a gift for tinkering named Eli Whitney changed that and the American economy and American history as well.
 After graduating from Yale in 1793, Whitney accepted a job as a tutor in South Carolina, and, after the job did not work out, he visited a friend in Georgia.
-There he saw cotton growing for the first time and heard how much the laborious ginning process limited demand.
+There, he saw cotton growing for the first time and heard how much the laborious ginning process limited demand.

 As Whitney recollected, he immediately “struck out a plan of a machine in my mind.”
 The machine was simplicity itself.
 Whitney took a wooden roller and studded it with nails.
 As the roller was turned, the nails picked up the cotton fiber from a compartment above and, when they passed through a comb, pulled the fibers through it, leaving the seeds behind.
 A rotating brush then swept the cotton off the nails into another compartment.